Finding the balance between economic interests and ecological footprints

 Passionate about energy, cities and campaigning:

 Cities and Energy (CEC) is an international consultancy working in the field of energy, sustainable cities and climate change.
-It's work is inspired by the vision of reestablishing a harmonic relationship between human beings and the nature on which we depend upon.
+It's work is inspired by the vision of reestablishing a harmonic relationship between human beings and the nature they depend upon.
 Human wellbeing ultimately depends on nature’s capacity to provide ecosystems, goods and services.
-Therefore, CEC is passionate about embracing the day-to-day challenge of finding the balance between economic interests and our ecologic footprints.
+Therefore, CEC is passionate about embracing the day-to-day challenge of finding the balance between economic interests and ecologic footprints through research, right policy frameworks and a vital public dialogue.

 Cities and Energy Consulting builds on a broad range of experience in the field of renewable energy, regenerative cities, management and campaigning.
 It works closely with business leaders, policymakers and international Non-Governmental Organisations (NGO's).